07 Apr Be Home

 Be at home in your senses.
 Be aware of sounds coming and going, known without effort.
 Pick a touch or taste, and allow yourself for some seconds to be at home in it.

 Be at home in actions.
 In the simple reaching for a cup, be present in it.
 Keep noticing the workingness of an action, that it is being successful and thus safe to give yourself wholly over to it.

 Be at home here, wherever you are.
 Take some seconds to become familiar with it.
 Let go into truly being in this setting, this location.

 Be at home in this moment, right now.
 Be present with whatever is happening.
 Let there be a sense of arriving.
 Again and again.

 Be at home in life, being the ripe fruit of three and a half billion years of evolution, cousin to every other living thing – even sharing about a fifth of our DNA with that of a banana!

 Be at home in this universe.
-We are here in this Milky Way galaxy distinct from several hundred billion other ones, now about 13.7 billion years after the universe began, built from stardust, cousin as well to every physical thing, awash in the sea of quantum foam that is our common nature.
+We are here in this Milky Way galaxy distinct from several hundred billion other ones, now nearly 14 billion years after the universe began, built from stardust, cousin as well to every physical thing, awash in the sea of quantum foam that is our common nature.